Skip to main content

 new EcsCdkStack(app, 'EcsCdkStack');

-Using CDK outputs in Harness
+Reference CDK outputs in Harness

 In the Harness Infrastructure Definition, you map CDK stack outputs to their corresponding settings using expressions in the format <+provisioner.STACK_NAME.OUTPUT_NAME>.
 For example:

-• <+provisioner.EcsCdkStack.RegionOutput> references the AWS region output
+• <+provisioner.EcsCdkStack.RegionOutput> references the AWS region output.

-• <+provisioner.EcsCdkStack.ClusterNameOutput> references the ECS cluster name output
+• <+provisioner.EcsCdkStack.ClusterNameOutput> references the ECS cluster name output.

 The CfnOutput construct in your CDK application exports stack values that Harness can reference.
 Each output you define becomes available as an expression variable after the CDK Deploy step completes successfully.